The treatments for cancer, says Damien Thévenin, can sometimes seem worse than the disease itself.

-In an article published in 2015 in Molecular Pharmaceutics, a journal of the American Chemical Society, Thévenin's group reported that a conjugate, or pairing, of pHLIP and an auristatin anti-cancer drug inhibited more than 90 percent of cancer cell growth in two hours of incubation.
+In an article published earlier this year in Molecular Pharmaceutics, a journal of the American Chemical Society, Thévenin’s group reported that a conjugate, or pairing, of pHLIP and an auristatin anti-cancer drug inhibited more than 90 percent of cancer cell growth in two hours of incubation.

 “These results,” the group wrote, “indicate that pHLIP-based auristatin conjugates may have an enhanced therapeutic window as compared to that of free drug, providing a targeting mechanism to attenuate systemic toxicity.”

 The article by Thévenin’s group, titled “Inhibition of Cancer Cell Proliferation and Breast Tumor Targeting of pHLIP-Monomethyl Auristatin E Conjugates,” was authored by Kelly E. Burns, a Ph.D. candidate in chemistry; Matthew K. Robinson of the Fox Chase Cancer Center in Philadelphia; and Thévenin.

 To be effective, says Thévenin, drug targeting and delivery systems should meet four objectives:

 • The targeting system—in this case, pHLIP—must be able to locate cancer cells.